Mom morning routine

 - 6:55 am She bathes the night before so I skip this totally (I use to bathe her in the morning as I know she’s such a princess and loves the whole bubble bath or playtime- keep that for the evening).
 Instead, I take a shower right at 7 am!

-- 7: 15 am I am getting dressed, getting my hair done, I wear very minimal makeup as I work from home, so no routine there.
+- 7: 15 am I am getting dressed, and getting my hair done, I wear very minimal makeup as I work from home, so no routine there.

 - 7:25 Wake my daughter up.
 She pees, I brush her teeth, moisturize again as she has extremely dry skin, I moisturize her hair and give her a new style.
 Then we dress her up.

 - 7:45 am we are downstairs, eating, me having coffee and I pack her bag

 - 8:00 am We are out the door, no stress or rushing.
 If it’s winter and snowing, I get my husband up to shovel and warm up the car

 - 8:15 She’s at daycare, we say our goodbyes, hugs, and kisses